Back to All Events

 • SD Projects 48 Tontine Street Folkestone, England, CT20 1JP United Kingdom (map)

-Join Cambridge PhD researcher Imad Ahmed in conversation with Cathy Haynes (The Fullness of Time) for an evening exploring the politics and culture of lunar time.
+Join us for a special First Friday event exploring how time is marked, understood, observed, and experienced in different traditions.
 From contested moon sightings to the alignments of Stonehenge and the Kaaba, this event connects astronomy, theology, and lived experience.

 _